rfwlab/rfw/docs/articles/essentials/components-basics.md

 Components can nest by including each other in RTML.
 Slots allow parents to inject markup into predefined outlets of a child component.
 This enables flexible layouts while keeping logic isolated.

-Understanding components is key to structuring RFW apps.
+Understanding components is key to structuring rfw apps.
 The following chapters build on this foundation to explore reactivity and data flow in more depth.